fsuri/Basil_SOSP21_artifact/store/janusstore/README.md

 	- got client-single replica on single shard working
 	- verify that transactions commit and are strictly serializable for one replica
 	- scale to multiple replicas on a shard
+		- problem: need to have the shardclient send commit to all replicas in the shard
 	- end goal by next week: multiple clients running txns for 1 shard with multiple replicas
 	- then try to change config to support cross-shard communication for Inquire (later)